dbu9/sciencechronicle.org/content/en/article/taking-over-zabix-with-hydra/index.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2024-05-23 13:36:41
 ```

-We got many matching passwords from Hydra, e.g. `123456`, `michael`, etc. Probably Zabbix hide something regarding their default password.
+We got many matching passwords, e.g. `123456`, `michael`, etc. Probably Zabbix hide something regarding their default password.
 Let's go to the UI and check `Admin:123456`:

 ![Account is blocked](/article/taking-over-zabbix-with-hydra/blocked.png)

+Oops...
 Ok, now it's clear.
 Zabbix blocked `Admin` after 19 insuccessful attempts and `hydra` did not uderstand its answer correctly because it did not find in the response `Login name or password is incorrect`: all `Account is blocked for 30 seconds` were interpreted as success.

 Well, we have discovered Zabbix has an anti-bruteforce policy implemented and that makes our life hard.
 Therefore, we turn to a very simple and basic case of scanning of wild life zabbixes: we'll try only default zabbix creds in hope the admin forgot to change them.
 We should also remember that `hydra` will report false positives for any errors which differ from `Login name or password is incorrect`.